Journeyman1337/FossSweeper/CONTRIBUTING.md

 ### Linting with Trunk

 A consistent coding style is maintained throughout the FossSweeper project.
 This is done through the use of multiple [code linting tools](https://en.wikipedia.org/wiki/Lint_(software)).
 To make it easier to manage the various linters used in the project, we use the [Trunk](https://trunk.io/products/check) amalgimated linting tool.
-If you have trunk installed on your machine, you can run the run the linter using the bash command `trunk fmt -a`.
+If you have trunk installed on your machine, you can run the run all linters across all files using the bash command `trunk fmt -a`.

 ### Licensing with REUSE